partially-applied/inspector/doc/guide.md

 #### **Enhanced Validator Function**

-You will notice that the return type for our `isAge` validator functions has the following type signature `[Boolean,String]` - this is the *preferred* return type for `@partially-applied/inspector`.
+You will notice that the return type for our `isAge` validator function has the following type signature `[Boolean,String]` - this is the *preferred* return type for `@partially-applied/inspector`.

 A return type of `[Boolean,String]` allows our validator function to be more useful for message passing.